onyx-platform/onyx/doc/user-guide/peer-config.md

 to the function represented by the task.
 For example, `{:add [42]}` for task `:add` will call the function underlying `:add` with `(f 42 <segment>)`.

+##### `:onyx.peer/tags`

+Tags which denote the capabilities of this peer in terms of user-defined functionality.
+Must be specified as a vector of keywords.
+This is used in combination with `:onyx/required-tags` in the catalog to force tasks to run on certain sets of machines.

 ##### `:onyx.zookeeper/backoff-base-sleep-time-ms`